kiwicarolin/kiwicarolin.github.io/index.md

 * Use design thinking approaches to solve problems creatively in completely new landscapes
 * Generate user insights through user research using mixed methods and interpreting its data
 * Effective collaborator with different professions to work successfully towards a common goal

 ***

+## AR/VR Experience

+ I specialise in finding innovative ways to use emerging technologies to solve current problems and how they could have a real impact on people – with a particular love for everything 3D reconstruction.
+I've got extensive experience in the reconstruction of objects and environments with a variety of techniques (photogrammetry/LiDAR/3D cameras).
+I am particularly interested in industrial applications and how it affects human cognition of users in immersive environments.

+ I'm also an expert in building immersive user experiences and help establish new fundamentals in how we interact in AR/VR.
+I'm currently focusing on how to best combine smartphones and AR head-mounted displays to provide a delightful experience that goes beyond the touch screen.

+***